wireseo/tp/docs/UserGuide.md

 * `view -cp`

 <div markdown="block" class="alert alert-info">
+<br>⚠️ Notes:

-When the `Consultation` time is the same as the local time (year, month, date, hour, and minute all equal), it is considered to have occurred in the past.
+* When the `Consultation` time is the same as the local time (year, month, date, hour, and minute all equal), it is considered to have occurred in the past.
 </div>

 #### 6.6.9 Viewing upcoming `Consultations`: `-cu`